m-bock/purescript-transit/README.md

 ## About This Documentation

 All code examples in this documentation are extracted from actual, type-checked PureScript source files.
-Whenever you find a unit test, it's ensured that it ran and passed.
+Whenever you find an assertion or a full unit test, it's ensured that it ran and passed.
 In this sense this text is not just documentation, but also a test suite.

 ## Installation